 FERPA applies to records that relate to any current or former student.
 A "student" is an individual for whom the University maintains education records and who is or has been enrolled in and attended credit-bearing courses at the University.
-FERPA does not apply to records containing information gathered after a student has graduated or otherwise left the University.
-FERPA does not cover individuals who have applied but were not admitted to the University or who were admitted, but did not enroll in and attend classes.
+FERPA does not apply to records created or received about an individual after that person is no longer a student if not related to that student’s attendance, e.g. alumni records.
+FERPA does not cover materials in any admissions files, until the student has been admitted to, and has attended the UM-Dearborn school or college for which the materials were submitted.

-FERPA and University policy prohibit disclosing most student education records without the student's written or authenticated electronic permission to anyone outside the University, including a student's parents and University employees (unless legitimate educational interest can be demonstrated - the need to review an education record in order to carry out responsibilities in regard to performing an administrative task outlined in the person’s duties, or performing a supervisory or instructional task directly related to the student's education).
+FERPA and University policy prohibit disclosing most student education records without the student's written or authenticated electronic permission to anyone outside the University, including a student's parents and University employees (unless legitimate educational interest can be demonstrated - the need to review an education record in order for a University official to carry out his or her responsibilities or to conduct learning analytics).
 FERPA sets forth limited circumstances under which information in a student's records can be released without the student's written or authenticated electronic permission.
 Requests for information from a student record received from anyone other than the student or a University employee who has a legitimate educational interest should be directed to the Office of the Registrar.
 Requests for information from a student record from a University employee with legitimate educational interest should be directed to the office that maintains the student record in question.

 Exceptions to Student Consent for Release of Education Records

 FERPA allows the institution the right to disclose student education records or identifiable information without the student's consent under certain circumstances.
-Authorized disclosures without the student's prior written or authenticated electronic consent may include but are not limited to disclosures:
+Authorized disclosures of personally identifiable information from an education record without the student's prior written or authenticated electronic consent may include but are not limited to:

-- to University officials with a legitimate educational interest
+- disclosures to a University Official with a Legitimate Educational Interest;

-- in connection with an application for or receipt of financial aid
+- information in connection with a student’s application for or receipt of financial aid,

-- in connection with studies conducted for the purpose of accreditation, development, and validation of predictive tests, administration of student aid programs, or improvement of instruction
+- disclosures to individuals or organizations conducting studies, including development and validation of predictive tests, for the administration of student aid programs, or for improvement of instruction;

-- to parents of a student regarding the student’s violation of any federal, state, or local law, or of any rule or policy of the University, governing the use or possession of alcohol or a controlled substance if the University determines the student committed a disciplinary violation and the student is under the age of 21
+- disclosures to parents of a student (a) regarding the student's violation of any federal, state, or local law, or (b) if the University determines the student committed a disciplinary violation and the student is under the age of 21, any rule or policy of the University, governing the use or possession of alcohol or a controlled substance;

-- of information forwarded to schools where the student plans to enroll or transfer
+- information forwarded to schools where the student plans to enroll or transfer; and

-The University of Michigan-Dearborn does not routinely disclose information without the student's consent to parents of federal tax dependents.
+The University of Michigan does not routinely disclose information to parents without the student's consent on the basis of the student status as federal tax dependents.

-State and local education authorities may allow access to your records to third parties with the written agreement in conjunction with the evaluation of federal or state supported education programs; including early childhood education, elementary and secondary education, postsecondary education, special education, job training, career, and technical education, and adult education.
+State and Local Education Authorities may allow access to student records to third parties with a written agreement in conjunction with the evaluation of federal or state-supported education programs; including early childhood education, elementary and secondary education, postsecondary education, special education, job training, career, and technical education, and adult education.

 Right to Review and Challenge the Contents of Education Records

 FERPA gives students the right to inspect and review their own records with certain exceptions.
-Many units maintain student records, but requests can be directed to the Office of the Registrar (firstname.lastname@example.org or 313-583-6500).
-FERPA also provides a mechanism for a student to request an amendment of education records; the right to a hearing if the student has been improperly denied access to education records, the records contain information that is inaccurate or misleading, or information from the records has been improperly released to third parties; and the right to file a complaint with the United States Department of Education.
+Many units maintain student records, but requests can be directed to the Office of the Registrar (email@example.com or 313-583-6500).
+FERPA also provides a mechanism for a student to request an amendment of education records; the right to a hearing; and the right to file a complaint with the United States Department of Education.
 Students should be referred to the Office of the Registrar for further information.